atlas976/Algorithms_and_Datastructures/Usage.md

 ### Git skills

 If you are familiar with Git, you can skip this and jump [here](#folder-structure).
-If you do not know what git/github is or how to work with it, I can highly recommand the git-guide by Beeji.
+If you do not know what git/github is or how to work with it, I can highly recommend the git-guide by Beeji.
 In order to properly use the repo and practice simple git workflows/operations, you'll have to at least learn the basics and then come back here.
-(You can also proceed without git knowledge, by just [cloning](#clonedownload-the-repository) the reopository and using it only on your local machine, but i wouldn't recomand it.)
+(You can also proceed without git knowledge, by just [cloning](#clonedownload-the-repository) the repository and using it only on your local machine, but i wouldn't recommend it.)

 The Guide can be found and downloaded on his website: https://beej.us/guide/ / https://beej.us/guide/bggit/